2arnav4/Alcovia/DECISIONS.md

 - Express creates one automation event using `focus-success:<sessionId>` and keeps its delivery status on disk.
 - Failed or unconfigured deliveries remain retryable.
 A later sync tries them again.
+- Two sync requests can finish at almost the same time.
+Express now shares one active automation flush between those requests.
+This stops one Express process from posting the same pending event to n8n twice at the same time.
 - n8n checks whether a session was already delivered, but it does not mark it delivered before the HTTP notification sink succeeds.
 - After the sink succeeds, n8n stores the session id as delivered.
 The Express sink also deduplicates by `sessionId`, so a lost HTTP response and retry still creates one notification.
+- The sink now rejects a request without `sessionId` or `message`.
+Without a session id it cannot apply the exactly-once rule.
+- For n8n Cloud, localhost cannot be used for the notification sink. `NOTIFICATION_SINK_URL` contains the public Express sink URL.
+Express adds it to the event and the workflow reads `{{$json.notificationSinkUrl}}`.
 - The Sync Lab shows the automation status and attempt count so the exactly-once behavior can be demonstrated.
 - A production fallback would be a database outbox and a worker.
 The current persisted outbox follows the same basic idea without adding another service.
+- If Express was deployed as more than one server process, the in-process flush lock would not be enough.
+The production fallback would use a database row lock or a queue worker.
+This assignment runs one Express process with JSON storage.

 ## Requirement check